sepehrafla/Coding_Challenge/README.md

     code.
 - the page should be in React for Full Stack Developer
 - The page should be in Kotlin for Android Developer
+- Make sure your code and commits are available on your github (In the interview we will review your code)

 ### Exrta Score